ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **i.
 Overview**

-For Chat and RAG system built on external APIs the most important:
+We are planning to use external/pretrained solution for Embedding generation, OCR and LLM components.
+Because of this, our Training Pipeline should focused on:
 - **Stable Data Preprocessing.** Should be executed regularly upon new document being submitted.
-- **Stable context selection.** Enabling robust Prompt Engineering.
+- **Stable Context Selection.** Enabling robust Prompt Engineering.

-As we are planning to use external/pretrained solution for Embedding generation, OCR and LLM, we won't cover such aspects in this section for now.

 ### **ii.
 Toolset**

-The suggested tools for the pipeline are:
+The suggested tools are:
 - Python
 - Cloud Vector DB service (Pinecone, Azure AI Search, etc.)
 - On-premise out-of-the-box OCR / Cloud OCR service
 - Docker
-- LLM service (OpenAI / Azure OpenAI)
+- Cloud LLM service (OpenAI / Azure OpenAI)

 ### **iii.
 Data Preprocessing**

 The data preprocessing should include:

-- **Text recognition.** OCR module to convert image documents into text representation.
+- **Text Recognition.** OCR module to convert image documents into text representation.
-- **Metadata extraction.** Store explicit information and statistics.
+- **Text Metadata Extraction.** Store explicit information and statistics about documents.
-- **Feature engineering.** Extract required features on different levels.
+- **Feature Engineering.** Extract required features on different levels.
+- **Preprocessing Metadata Storage.** Store explicit information about tools and their versions used for preprocessing.
-- **Feature storage.** Make features accessible and searchable.
+- **Feature Storage.** Make features accessible and searchable.

 The main goal - document should be preprocessed withint 1-2 hours after submition/new version being assigned.

 ### **iv.
-Context Evaluation**

-For evaluating the context selection, we would use RAGAS tool and previously mentioned metrics over generic Prompts.
-The process is automated and allowing to evaluate quality of features and expected response.
+Evaluations**
+For Context, Prompt, and Chat E2E evaluations we would be using RAGAS tool as described in [**IV.
+Validation Schema**](#iv-validation-schema)

 ### **v.
-Prompt Evaluation**

-To evaluating the Prompt engineering approaches, we would use RAGAS tool and previously mentioned metrics over generic Contexts.
-The process is automated and allowing to evaluate quality of features and expected response.

-### **v.
-Chat E2E Evaluation**

-To evaluate the Chat functionality E2E, we would use RAGAS tool and previously mentioned.
-Thou the process is automated and robust, it does not support evaluation of series of questions and back-to-back questions.

-### **vi.
 Continuous Integration and Deployment**

 The pipeline should be integrated into the existing CI/CD infrastructure.
 This includes setting up automated evaluation on a regular basis, ensuring that the latest data is used and pulled, and releasing changes to production with minimal manual intervention.

-### **viii.
+### **vi.
 Monitoring and Maintenance**

 We should monitor the model's performance in production and set up alerts for significant deviations from expected performance.
-This will enable us to catch issues early and trigger retraining or model updates when necessary.
-(See *Monitoring* chapter.)
+This will enable us to catch issues early and trigger retraining or model updates when necessary. [**XI.
+Monitoring**](#xi-monitoring)

-### **ix.
+### **vii.
 Future Work and Experimentation**

 Considering we would like more customised and/or on-premise models, we will need to extend this section to cover training for in-house models.
 The section lacks of testing approaches for the specific user needs, such as asking for more details.